-Note: After version 2.2.10 Percona XtraBackup doesn't automatically remove the encrypted files.
-In order to clean up the backup directory users should remove the .xbcrypt files.
+Note: Percona XtraBackup doesn't automatically remove the encrypted files.
+In order to clean up the backup directory users should remove the \.xbcrypt files.

 Restoring Encrypted Backups

 innobackupex has a --copy-back option, which performs the restoration of a backup to the server's datadir